Beating classical heuristics for the binary paint shop problem with the quantum approximate optimization algorithm: Characteristics of the spin system

-i.e. the probability of finding a ferromagnetic interaction strength is $2/3$.
-The probability of finding an anti-ferromagnetic coupling, $P(J=+1)$, can be calculated in a similar way by calculating the probability that one of two neighbored cars in the sequence was already seen while the other did not occur yet.
+For $n\rightarrow\infty$, we find $P(J=-1)=2/3$, i.e. the probability of finding a ferromagnetic interaction strength is $2/3$.
+The probability of finding an anti-ferromagnetic coupling, $P(J=+1)$, can be calculated in a similar way by calculating the probability that one of two consecutive cars in the sequence was already seen while the other did not occur yet.
 This can be written as